TSGut/SparseVolterraExamples.jl/README.md

 In its current state, this package serves two purposes:
 - Complimentary role to the paper, providing code samples to those curious about the actual implementation.
-- Reproduce the figures found in the paper by providing a documented (via comments) reproduction of each of the numerical experiments in the paper.
+- Reproduce the figures found in the paper by providing a documented (via comments) step-by-step walkthrough of each of the numerical experiments in the paper.

 While the package is not meant for, nor setup for user-friendly standalone use, the interested reader should nevertheless find the code to be mostly straightforward to generalize to their use-case.